NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

       --float-exposure --float-cameras --max-iterations 20             \
       --use-approx-camera-models --crop-input-images                   \
       --bundle-adjust-prefix run_ba_sub4/run

+See the earlier note about perhaps considering not floating the cameras.

 We fetch the portion of the LOLA dataset around the current DEM from the site described earlier, and save it as